 UNIVERSITY OF WISCONSIN River Falls

-The talks will be held in 271 Centennial Science Hall and, if the night is clear, the observatory viewing sessions will be on the 3rd floor deck of CSH.
-Both are free, open to the public, and suitable for all ages.
-People can call 715-425-3560 or log onto http://www.uwrf.edu/PHYS/Observatory.cfm after 6 PM on the day to see wheather the night is clear enough for viewing but the talk will go on as scheduled.
-Contact Eileen Korenic (email@example.com) for information on pre-observatory talks and Glenn Spiczak (firstname.lastname@example.org) for observatory information.
+The talks are held in 271 Centennial Science Hall (CSH) regardless of the weather.
+Then, if the night sky is clear, the observatory viewing sessions are located on the third floor observing deck.
+All events are free, open to the public, and suitable for all ages.
+Call 715-425-3560 or log onto http://www.uwrf.edu/PHYS/Schedule.cfm after 6 p.m. on the day of the event to see whether the night is expected to be clear enough for viewing.

-Objects to be seen include planets, globular clusters, open clusters, nebulae, galaxies, moons, and double stars.
-The presenter for talks will be Eileen Korenic.
+Objects to be seen include planets, globular clusters, open clusters, nebulae, galaxies, moons and double stars.
+The presenter for all three talks is Professor Eileen Korenic.

-The Observatory is on the 3rd floor, Centennial Science Hall (CSH), at the corner of 6th and Cascade.
+The observatory is on the 3thid floor, south side of Centennial Science Hall (CSH), at the corner of 6th Street and Cascade Avenue.
 Sessions are free and open to the public.

-If you would like to be on our "stargazers" email distribution list, send an email from the address with which you wish to subscribe to firstname.lastname@example.org with the following message body:
+If you would like to be on our "stargazers" email distribution list, send an email using the address you wish to subscribe to firstname.lastname@example.org with the following message body:

-Weather conditions necessary for viewing: The sky should be almost completely clear, so look up before you leave home.
-Generally, we will cancel a session by 5 p.m. and post our decision here to allow for adequate setup time.
-We will always plan to present the talk.
+The sky should be almost completely clear, so look up before you leave home.
+Generally, we will cancel a session by 6 p.m. and post our decision here to allow for adequate setup time.
+The talk will go on regardless of the weather.

 Our decision is a best guess based on current satellite images and forecasts, but occasionally we are fooled and request your forgiveness.
 Check this site or call 715-425-3560 for the latest update.

 Feel free to make your own weather prediction using weather.com